dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

 ## Implementing the DULDefaultLayoutViewController

-After you finish the steps above, let's try to implement the standard DJI Go UIs and functionalities using DJI UI Library with very few steps.
+After you finish the steps above, let's try to implement the standard DJI Go UIs and functionalities using DJI UX SDK with very few steps.

 #### Working on the Storyboard